 Hours of Operation

 The hours of operation of the FRBC are from Monday-Friday, 8:30 am-5:00 pm.

 Costs and Chargeback to Investigators

-A recharge center for the FRBC SRF was initiated in July 2012, with the following cost structure:
+A recharge center for the FRBC SRF was initiated on July 1, 2014, with the following cost structure:

 - Service 1: Analysis of markers of oxidative and nitrosative stress.
-Assays of total protein oxidation and lipid peroxidation ($10/per oxidative modification/per membrane used).
+Assays of total protein oxidation and lipid peroxidation ($15/per oxidative modification/per membrane used).